HongThaiPham/circle-bounty-programmable-wallets/README.md

 # Scope of Work

-Design and develop a web application or a Telegram or Discord bot using Programmable Wallets.
-Ensure that the front end is fully integrated with the Programmable Wallets and can be tested on platforms like Cloudflare or Vercel.
+Design and develop a project using one of the Circle APIs.
+Ensure that the frontend (FE) is fully integrated with the Circle API's and can be tested on platforms like Cloudflare or Vercel.

+In this project I used programable wallet to add a payment method that allows users who have registered an account to make purchases using USDC tokens.

+When users register for an account, they will be created an account on Circle API.
+When making payment, if they choose USDC as the payment method, they will be redirected to the payment page using a wallet created by Circle.
+If they do not have a wallet in their account, they will be allowed to create their own wallet and then deposit USDC to be able to make purchases.

 # Deploy your own